loconomics-au/coop-website/mission.md

-Through our connections with Neighbourhood Houses, we listen to the aspirations and views of the people of Darebin, especially those whose voices might be less often heard, and enabling people to make decisions on how the Lcoonomics platform and the gig economy works for them.
+Through our connections with Neighbourhood Houses, we listen to the aspirations and views of the people of Darebin, especially those whose voices might be less often heard, and enabling people to make decisions on how the Loconomics platform and the gig economy works for them.
 Loconomics will connect with the priority groups through Facebook and community networks.